BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 (sec-pattern)=
-# Playing Pattern
+# Playing Patterns

 [UGens](sec-ugens) are the basic building blocks for our synth, i.e., instruments, i.e., sound.
+Sound design in SC is the process of combining unit generators, i.e., to build a *unit generator graph function* that spits out the floating-point numbers we desire.
 But having instruments is not enough, we also want to play them!
 We want to create rhythms, textures, and melodies.

 There are different ways to do this.
 First of all, as mentioned in [The Ecosystem](sec-ecosystem), there are other software packages such as [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/) or [FoxDot](https://foxdot.org/) which are designed to play synths and samples.
-[Sonic Pi](https://sonic-pi.net/) goes the imperative way combining iteration and threading in a single concept called ``live_loops``.
+[Sonic Pi](https://sonic-pi.net/) goes the imperative way of combining iteration and threading in a single concept called ``live_loops``.
-These threaded loops can be sync with other loops and they follow a strickt timing concept.
+These threaded loops can be synced with other loops and follow a strict timing concept.
 [FoxDot](https://foxdot.org/) uses the concept of players.
-Each player can play a synth on repeat and is synchronized to a clock.
+Each player can play a synth repeatedly and is synchronized to a clock.
 [TidalCycle](https://tidalcycles.org/) went the functional route.
-It also uses players but lets the user manipulate a signal in a functional way.
+It also uses players but lets the user manipulate a signal in a functional style.
-Each of these tools offer a distinct language and therefore a way of thinking.
+Each of these tools offers a distinct language and, therefore a way of thinking.

-However, [SuperCollider (SC)](https://supercollider.github.io/) offers its own amazing and powerful interface to compose a musical piece.
+However, [SuperCollider (SC)](https://supercollider.github.io/) offers its own excellent and powerful interface for composing a musical piece.
-Within the language we can use plain iteration and threading.
+Within the language, we can use plain iteration and threading.
-Secondly we can use so called [Pattern](https://doc.sccode.org/Classes/Pattern.html), [Streams](https://doc.sccode.org/Classes/Stream.html) and [Events](https://doc.sccode.org/Classes/Event.html) to abstract most of the technical burden away!
+Secondly, we can use so-called [Pattern](https://doc.sccode.org/Classes/Pattern.html), [Streams](https://doc.sccode.org/Classes/Stream.html), and [Events](https://doc.sccode.org/Classes/Event.html) to abstract most of the technical burden away!

-Later we will see how we can use the live programming interface to further enhance our ability to create rythms and melodic textures on the fly.
+Later we will see how we can use the live programming interface to enhance our ability to create rhythms and melodic textures on the fly.

 ## The Instrument and its Artist

 In my opinion, there is no clear separation between the world of ideas and the world of materials and tools.
-Philosophically speaking, the tools we use, influence how we think about the world.
+Philosophically speaking, our tools influence how we think about the world.
-And our thoughts lead to new tools, new technologies.
+And our thoughts lead to new tools and new technologies.
-Tools, like pen and paper, instruments, a hammer, programming languages or frameworks, and even our hands, act as interpreters.
+Tools, like pen and paper, instruments, a hammer, programming languages or frameworks, and even our hands act as interpreters.
 They translate our thoughts into actions that change the physical world around us.

 However, this interaction is not a one-way street where we, the artist, enforce ideas onto the instrument.
 Instead, the instrument influences our ideas by limiting our space of possibilities.
 In fact, our brain does the same!
-It limits what we can perceive such that structure can build up within our minds.
+It limits what we perceive so that structure can build up within our minds.
-Our brain is a complexity reducing organ that generates reality by differentiation and abstraction.
+Our brain is a complexity-reducing organ that generates reality by differentiation and abstraction.
 The overwhelming stream of the concrete is filtered and enriched with meaning.
 But all this happens automatically.
 And before we start thinking about our brain, we use it.